open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 ---

 The Collector offers you multiple ways to measure and monitor its health.
-In this section, you'll learn how to enable internal observability, what types of telemetry are available, and how best to use them to monitor your Collector deployment.
+In this section, you'll learn how to enable internal observability.

 ## Enabling observability internal to the Collector